Loudness in mastering – part 2(Letto 177 volte)

 N.B.

-Its analogue equivalent, post D/A conversion, would reveal a signal higher than the actual sample value, as the figure below makes clear.
+Its analogue equivalent, after D/A conversion, would reveal a signal higher than the actual value of the sample, as clearly shown in the figure below.

 The new standards